 - If an expenditure qualifies as a facility ‘betterment’, then it must be capitalized.
 Property expenditures that focus on expanding the structural capacity, enhancing operational productivity and/or efficiency, improving production quality or output, and have a material impact on structural strength; generally, qualify as a betterment.

-To further clarify or determine which category, the new rules have adapted a property value identifier called unit of property, or UOP.
+To further clarify or determine which category, the new rules have adapted a property value identifier called unit of property (UOP).
 The value of the UOP will help determine whether to expense or capitalize the item.
-ELB’s “fully engineered and accounted” study, clearly defines all units of property, no matter how small.
+ELB’s “fully engineered and accounted” study clearly defines all units of property, no matter how small.

 If 5, 7, 15, and 39 (or 27.5) UOP items are not specifically itemized in detail or lumped together in a general property category, it is impossible to identify the value of specific property when repairs or betterments are done; not to mention questions that will arise in the event of an IRS audit.

-We see this all to often when new clients ask us to follow a competitor to address their dispositions and improvements.
-The lack of tax asset detail makes it impossible to carve out dispositions off their current basis vaue.
+We see this all too often when new clients ask us to follow a competitor to address their dispositions and improvements.
+The lack of tax asset detail makes it impossible to carve out dispositions off their current basis value.

 ELB’s “fully engineered and accounted” methodology breaks down a building into the most detailed, itemized and specific components of the CRE property sub-systems.
 Therefore, taking advantage of future dispositions and abandonment benefits is easily handled.
 Additionally, any future improvements, TI’s or betterments are easily defined with the appropriate depreciable life; which will likely qualify for a short-life treatment, versus 39 years.

-This process also eliminates the ghost assets that will be left behind from other less detailed cost segragtion study’s.
+This process also eliminates the ghost assets that will be left behind from other less detailed cost segregation studies.
 Many firms have ghost assets on their books because when they did repairs, maintenance or improvements; they did not have a way to accurately quantify the value of the assets that qualified for disposition.

 - Maximize allowable depreciation deductions/increased cash flow with initial report,